laravel/docs/database-testing.md

         }
     }

-As you can see, in their most basic form, factories are classes that extend Laravel's base factory class and define a `model` property and `definition` method.
+As you can see, in their most basic form, factories are classes that extend Laravel's base factory class and define `definition` method.
 The `definition` method returns the default set of attribute values that should be applied when creating a model using the factory.

 Via the `faker` property, factories have access to the [Faker](https://github.com/FakerPHP/Faker) PHP library, which allows you to conveniently generate various kinds of random data for testing.